-This system has evolved over 16 years and there’s over a man-year of effort put into it.
-It’s not trivial.
-Initially, it was an OPS type system for hitting and pitching.
+This system has evolved over 26 years and thereís over a man-year of effort put into it.
+Itís not trivial.
+Initially, it was an OBA type system for hitting and pitching.
 Then fielding was incorporated.

-takes into account the fact that some players hit into many double
+into account the fact that some players hit into many double plays or that

-plays or that if someone is a good clutch hitter.
-The system is based
+if someone is a good clutch hitter.
+The system is based on how many bases

 One other note, the rating system is slightly different for hitters than pitchers.
-That's because a hitter's average situational occurance (number of runners on base) is independent of his card.
-Whereas, a pitcher's average situational occurance is dependent on his card.
+That's because a hitter's average situational occurrence (number of runners on base) is independent of his card.
+Whereas, a pitcher's average situational occurrence is dependent on his card.
 That is, a batter can't influence the outcome of the preceding batter, but a pitcher influences all outcomes as long as he's on the mound.